 The First Generation Program at Seminole State offers the following specialized programs to assist qualified first-generation, first-time-in-college students:

 Wayne M. Densch Scholarship Program

 Through a generous donation from Wayne M. Densch Charities Inc., this formal scholarship program is available to qualifying incoming first-time freshmen each Fall Term.
 It provides funding and comprehensive support services.
 Learn more.

-This program gives second-year, first-generation students the opportunity to volunteer to mentor and coach first-year, first-generation students.
+This program gives second-year, first-generation students the opportunity to mentor and coach first-year, first-generation students.
 Priority consideration for this program is given to current and former students of the Wayne M. Densch Scholarship program.
 Learn more.

 Each student is assigned an advisor who will work with students to establish, pursue and refine educational and career goals.
 Learn more.